smcclennon/Media-Spam/README.md

 *If you are planning to use a python install from the USB, please create a shortcut to run the script using Python on the USB

+Stage 1 Popup

 ![Popup 1](https://i.imgur.com/HfaCvMo.png)

+Stage 2 Popup

 ![Popup 2](https://i.imgur.com/DwWVnUH.png)

+Error Popup (if the script fails to import one or more libraries

 ![Error 1](https://i.imgur.com/O7FBzL8.png)

+Written in Python 3.7.4 on Windows 10